miikaah/musa/README.md

 ### V4

-- feat: Remove adversarial characters ('"etc) from search queries
+- feat: Add normalization GUI
 - feat: Improve colors for blue slider track and red border on playlist (The Future cover)
 - fix: Prevent popping when changing FIR eq
 - feat: in year search only return artists who have albums or songs in that year